Quick Italian Pink Sauce – Easy Pasta Sauce

 That was my actual reaction when I tried this, luscious, creamy, hitting the right spot of tangy tomatoes and sweet heavy cream that just mix right with grated cheese deliciousness!

-What is Italian pink sauce?
+What is italian pink sauce?

 Italian pink sauce is a popular Italian American sauce made by mixing heavy cream with chopped tomatoes to create a smoother flavour.
 While it wasn’t born here, in modern Italian cuisine it’s getting more and more popular, even if we added our spin to it!
 Some recipes even call for sausage, so that’s up to you if you wnat to add even meat to it.